 Yes, there are user guides for trainees, trainers and administrators.
 Please read and download the step by step guide on the number of functionalities available on the ePortfolio on the ePortfolio user guides page.

-As a CMT trainee, how can I record my procedures and clinic attendance?
+As an IMT/ACCS-IM trainee, how can I record my acute take experience, clinic attendance and procedures?

 Can trainees request assessments for previous posts?